 The agreement between you and your landlord is called a lease.
 Your lease is a contract between you and your landlord.
-It contains important information about your rental.
+It contains important information about your apartment.
 After both you and your landlord sign the lease, it cannot be changed unless you and your landlord agree to that change and the change is made in writing and signed by you both.
 If your apartment is not rent-controlled or rent-stabilized, the lease does not have to be in writing if it is for less than one year.
 However, it is best to have a written agreement to avoid arguments and disputes later.

 Your lease must use words with common and everyday meaning and must be clear.
 The print on your lease must be large enough to be read easily.
 At a minimum, your lease should cover the following subjects:

-- the length of your lease and when the lease ends;
+- The length of your lease and when the lease ends;

-- the amount of rent;
+- The amount of rent;

-- when the rent is due;
+- When the rent is due;

-- where to send the rent (such as, by mail to the landlord’s business address);
+- Where to send the rent (such as, by mail to the landlord’s business address);

-- how rent should be paid (such as, by check, money order, cash, or credit card);
+- How rent should be paid (such as, by check, money order, cash, or credit card);

-- the amount of any extra fees if your rent check bounces; and
+- The amount of any extra fees if your rent check bounces; and

-- what happens if you pay your rent late, including late fees and eviction.
+- What happens if you pay your rent late, including late fees and eviction.

 State laws in New York cover certain issues related to your rent, such as:

-- the amount of notice your Landlord must provide to raise the rent under a month-to-month tenancy; and
+- The amount of notice your Landlord must provide to raise the rent under a month-to-month tenancy; and

 If your lease contains any of the following provisions, the court will not enforce them against you, and will consider the provisions void:

-- stating your landlord is not responsible for any injuries to persons or property caused by the landlord’s wrongdoing;
+- Stating your landlord is not responsible for any injuries to persons or property caused by the landlord’s wrongdoing;

-- stating that you will give your household furniture as security for rent; or
+- Stating that you will give your household furniture as security for rent; or

-- stating that you take the apartment “as is” or that you waive your rights under the Warranty of Habitability law.
+- Stating that you take the apartment “as is” or that you waive your rights under the Warranty of Habitability law.